rsocket/rsocket-java/README.md

 This is the core project for Java that implements the protocol and exposes Reactive Stream APIs.
 Typically most use will come via another library that uses this one.

-ReactiveSocket is for communicating across network boundaries thus it is intended to be polyglot.
-Common libraries include:

-- ReactiveSocket over WebSockets using Javascript (for Node.js and browsers) [reactivesocket-websockets-javascript](https://github.com/ReactiveSocket/reactivesocket-websockets-javascript)

 Others can be found in the [ReactiveSocket Github](https://github.com/ReactiveSocket) project.

 ## Build and Binaries